kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Buffer Filling Up

-  Cause: The backend sizing is inadequate
+  Cause: The backend ingestion rate is too small for the data influx.

   Remedy:

-  - Option 1: Increase ingestion rate capabilities in your backend (i.e. scale out SAP Cloud Logging or Dynatrace instances)
+  - Option 1: Increase ingestion rate capabilities in your backend.
+For example, by scaling out the SAP Cloud Logging instances.

-  - Option 2: Decrease data influx (i.e. re-configure the metric pipeline)
+  - Option 2: Decrease data influx, that is, re-configure the metric pipeline.

 ### Gateway Throttling

-  Cause: Gateway is unable to receive metrics at the given rate
+  Cause: Gateway cannot receive metrics at the given rate.

   Remedy:

-  - Manually scale out the gateway (i.e. increase the number of replicas for the `telemetry-metric-gateway`).
-See [Module Configuration](https://kyma-project.io/#/telemetry-manager/user/01-manager?id=module-configuration)
+  - Manually scale out the gateway by increasing the number of replicas for the `telemetry-metric-gateway`.
+See [Module Configuration](https://kyma-project.io/#/telemetry-manager/user/01-manager?id=module-configuration).